-4.4 Independence and objectivity
+4.5 Independence and objectivity

-The appointed internal audit manager will ensure that the internal audit function remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an objective manner, including matters of audit selection, scope, procedures, frequency, timing, and report content.
-If the appointed internal audit manager determines that independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to appropriate parties.
+The Risk and Assurance Director will ensure that the internal audit function remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an objective manner, including matters of audit selection, scope, procedures, frequency, timing, and report content.
+If the Risk and Assurance Director determines that independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to appropriate parties.